iviken/T-and-M-file-manager/README.md

 - Separate display of graphic files and others.
 - Supports tabs for folders.
 - Drag'n'Drop doesn't exist.
 Now you don't have to worry about accidentally dragging files or folders to an unknown location!
+- Allows you to display multiple photos for comparison.

 ## Interface